 Robbery charges are filed as either first-degree or second-degree, and the penalties for a conviction will depend on the case's specific circumstances.
 Readers should note that robbery is always a felony crime and not the usual theft crime “wobbler” that can be filed as a misdemeanor.

 An experienced criminal defense attorney has various legal strategies available to seek the best possible outcome on the Penal Code 211 robbery charges.
-I've been defending robbery cases for 30 years, since the early 1990s, all over Los Angeles county.
+I've been defending robbery cases for 30 years, since the early 1990s, all over Los Angeles County.
+You can trust in my expertise and commitment to your case.

 What Must the Prosecutor Prove in a Robbery Case?